Leadership - Culture & Engagement - Workforce Capability - Performance Management

 Be a good hearer - full communication is mindful of the spoken and written (and tone) as well as the unspoken or non-written (omitted), and non-verbal communication and engagement (or not).

 Do the right thing.
-Don't take the path of least resistance if it compromises excellence!
+Don't take the path of least resistance especially if it compromises excellence and safety!

-Ask questions that embrace yet articulate to engage others.
+Ask questions that embrace yet articulates and engages others.

-As a leader be care not to micro manage.
+As a leader be careful not to micro manage.
 If people are properly equipped they will be successful, and they will take care of your organization.

 Encourage and develop people.
 Allow people to belong as they become, but consider right-fit.
 Set performance expectations; set people up for success, not failure or setback-be realistic.
 Leadership requires strong people skills – it's the art of work for, with, and through people and their strengths and gifts.